Plainview-Old Bethpage student wins LI Brain Bee

-Breanna Huang-Ouyang, a junior at Plainview-Old Bethpage John F. Kennedy High School, won the 2019 Long Island Brain Bee, and classmate Kreena Totala took second place in the annual competition, which tests knowledge of the brain and nervous system.
+Breanna Huang-Ouyang, a junior at Plainview-Old Bethpage JFK High School, won the 2019 Long Island Brain Bee, and classmate Kreena Totala took second place in the annual competition, which tests knowledge of the brain and nervous system.

 It was the third straight year that a student from the high school has taken the top spot in the contest.